flame/blis/docs/FAQ.md

 ### I'm not really interested in all of these newfangled features in BLIS.
 Can I just use BLIS as a BLAS library?

 Absolutely.
 Just link your application to BLIS the same way you would link to a BLAS library.
-For a simple linking example, see the [Linking to BLIS](BuildSystem#linking-to-blis) section of the [BLIS Build System wiki](BuildSystem).
+For a simple linking example, see the [Linking to BLIS](https://github.com/flame/blis/blob/master/docs/KernelsHowTo.md#linking-to-blis) section of the BLIS [Build System](https://github.com/flame/blis/blob/master/docs/BuildSystem.md) guide.

 ### What about CBLAS?